AI Trends 2026: 9 Shifts Changing Work & Home

 What are the biggest AI trends to watch in 2026?

-The nine shifts to watch are agent-to-agent buying, smarter consumer tech, mainstream AI assistants, AI-first customer service, agentic operations in business functions, household robots, autonomous driving progress, AI-powered delivery, and AI literacy becoming a career differentiator.
+The nine shifts to watch are agent-to-agent buying, smarter consumer tech, mainstream AI assistants, AI-first customer service, narrower agent deployments in business functions, household robots, autonomous driving progress, AI-powered delivery, and AI literacy becoming a career differentiator.

 Which AI trends will show visible adoption this year?